Sphereon-Opensource/ssi-demo-configs/README.md

-Eech config has an individual branch for now
+Each config has an individual branch for now